A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Model

 \section{Model}

+We aim to create a simple mathematical model of the AEU setup that can provide a quantitative description of the strategic decision of a participant overbidding or not.
+In the proposed model, the prior defined parameters and the strategy choices of participants explicitly define the model variables: the submitted bids, from which the matched quantities are derived via the pro-rata mechanism at each delivery point.
+As we will see, the contracted quantities are also explicitly determined from the matched quantities, according to simple assumptions (i.e., by the simultaneous drop of the least preferred bids by each player).

-We model the interaction of buyers, sellers and delivery points by the following game.
+Accordingly, we model the interaction among buyers, sellers, and delivery points using the following strategic game.
 We consider $n_C$ consumers (buyers) $n_S$ suppliers (sellers), and $n_{\DP}$ trading/delivery points (DPs) In general, we consider both consumers and suppliers strategic actors and, therefore, players of the game.
 However, the proposed framework may be easily modified to study the interactions of players on one side, where only consumers or suppliers are strategic, and the decisions of the other side are given.